SCHIZOPHRENIA FOR A LEVEL

 Another drawback relates to the nature-versus-nurture debate.
 Separating genetic influences from environmental ones is extremely challenging.
 Since concordance rates fall short of 100%, schizophrenia cannot be fully attributed to genetics alone; instead, individuals may inherit a vulnerability that increases their susceptibility when combined with certain environmental triggers.
 This means the biological approach does not provide a complete account of the condition.

 A further weakness is that the genetic explanation can be seen as biologically reductionist.
 Advances from the Human Genome Project have highlighted the intricate nature of genes.
-With fewer genes identified than originally expected, it is now understood that individual genes can serve multiple purposes and that behaviour is influenced by numerous genes interacting in complex ways.
+With fewer genes identified than originally expected, it is now understood that individual genes can serve multiple functions and that behaviour is influenced by numerous genes that interact in complex ways.

 Schizophrenia is regarded as a polygenic and multifactorial condition, arising from the combined effects of several genes and environmental influences.
 This complexity indicates that efforts to pinpoint specific genes oversimplify the disorder, as it is not caused by any single genetic factor.